-With agriculture being the largest industry in the Murraylands and Riverland, the region relies heavily on freight for the distribution of commodities.
+With agriculture being the largest industry in the Murraylands and Riverland, 229 the region relies heavily on freight for the distribution of commodities.

 Freight is moved from the region predominantly via road - the main road corridors being the Mallee Highway, Sturt Highway, Dukes Highway and Karoonda Highway.
-These roads are shared with residents and tourists placing strain on the network.
+These roads are shared with residents and tourists, placing strain on the network.
 Many roads in the region require shoulder resealing, carriageway quality improvements, widening of lanes and the provision of overtaking lanes.
 The Murraylands and Riverland 2019 Infrastructure Audit also noted a need for truck rest stops and township bypasses to improve safety after multiple incidents.
-In the main road corridors being the Mallee road freight trips per day for primary production goods.
+232 road freight trips per day for primary production goods.235 road freight trips annually.236

-Closure of the Loxton rail to Tailem Bend, and Pinnaroo Rail to Tailem Bend has placed further pressure on the road network.
-These regions have typically used rail to transport grain, however this has been replaced by heavy vehicles for cost efficiency and the region's airports currently do not have freight capability.
+Closure of the Loxton rail to Tailem Bend, and Pinnaroo Rail to Tailem Bend has placed further pressure on the road network.233 These regions have typically used rail to transport grain, however this has been replaced by heavy vehicles for cost efficiency and the region's airports currently do not have freight capability.234